To enter the deduction or credit for maintaining a home for aged and/or mentally disabled family members in your TaxAct® return:

-- From within your TaxACT return (Online or Desktop) click on the State Q&A tab and then click Idaho right below the blue tabs at the top of the screen
+- From within your TaxAct return (Online or Desktop) click on the State tab and then click Idaho right below the tabs at the top of the screen

 - Click Additions or Subtractions

 - Continue until you reach the screen titled Idaho - Miscellaneous Subtractions to enter the deduction

 - Continue until you reach the screen titled Idaho - Maintain Home Age 65 to enter the credit

 Additional information, per Idaho Form 39R Instructions